grav/partistep/README.md

-# Parti Step
+# PartiStep

 A step sequencer that can sequence both melody and partials (overtones), which can create some quite nice polyrhythmic melodies among other things!

-Parti Step also contains an interface to the Novation Launchpad so that it's easy(ish) to use.
+PartiStep also contains an interface to the Novation Launchpad so that it's easy(ish) to use.

 ## Usage